Trace a Long Lost Friend

 Why and how in the old days did we lose contact with a valued friend?

-To name a few examples: an oversight in forgetting to notify one other of a sudden change in job, moving home, overseas posting, etc. even though the oversight was unintentional- (just caught up in the change of circumstances) it actually often spelled the end of that friendship.
+To name a few examples: an oversight in forgetting to notify one another of a sudden change in job, moving home, overseas posting, etc. Even though the oversight was unintentional- (just caught up in the change of circumstances) it actually often spelled the end of that friendship.